JevgenijsMajevskis/rock-paper-cissors/README.md

     UI game:

 It is the same Rock, Paper, Scissors game, but with the styled user interface (or simply webpage), where player can choose one of three buttons with different choices.
 Compute still choose randomly.

-The score is displayed on the screen, but after five rounds only one of two can be maned a WINNER!
+Player choice, computer choice and the result for each round is displayed on the webpage.

-In order to make this work, the plane script.js was used, however some of the function from the previous phase were still useful.
+In order to make this work, the empty script.js was used, however some of the function from the previous phase were still useful.